-- (7) Serves as the initial Departmental lead for each incoming Board recommendation until a Responsible Manager is identified. - (8) Manages the Department's Safety Issues Management System for Board-related issues, commitments, and actions. - (9) Prepares reports on Board-related activities for senior Department management, Congress, and the President. - (10) Provides guidance and training on this Manual to Departmental Points of Contact and support personnel. - (11) Maintains and distributes a listing of key Department personnel for Board-related activities. - (12) Maintains the Department's central repository of official Board communications and makes this information available to Department and contractor personnel. - f.
-Responsible Managers. - (1) For each Board recommendation or letter requesting action and for each Department commitment to the Board, manage the response, planning, implementation, tracking, and closure of the recommendation, action request, and/or associated commitments. - (2) Provide status updates to the Safety Issues Management System. - (3) Prepare, coordinate, and transmit a closure package to the Board upon commitment completion. - (4) The Responsible Manager may delegate day-to-day activities to a working level manager or technical lead. - (5) Keep the cognizant Secretarial Officer informed of any issues that need upper management attention.
+(10) Provides guidance and training on this Manual to Departmental points of contact and support personnel.

+- (11) Maintains and distributes a listing of key Departmental personnel for Board-related activities. - (12) Maintains the Department's central repository of official Board communications and makes this information available to Departmental personnel, contractor personnel, and the public. - (13) Facilitates Board review of and comment resolution on Departmental directives, rules, and standards.
+(See also DOE M 251.1-1A, DIRECTIVES SYSTEM MANUAL, and DOE Technical Standard Program Procedure DOE-TSPP-6, Coordination of Technical Standards.)

+f.
+Responsible Managers.

+- (1) For each Board recommendation or letter requesting action and for each Departmental commitment to the Board, manage the response, planning, implementation, tracking, and closure of the recommendation, action request, and/or associated commitments. - (2) Provide status updates to the Safety Issues Management System. - (3) Prepare, coordinate, and transmit a closure package to the Board upon commitment completion. - (4) Delegate day-to-day activities to a working level manager or technical lead, if desired. - (5) Keep the cognizant Secretarial Officer informed of any issues that need senior management attention. - (6) For cross-organizational issues, coordinate with the appropriate Headquarters and field managers in the other organization to implement the safety issue resolutions, consistent with the boundaries and authorities established by the controlling plan, commitment documents, or organizational memorandums of agreement.